DanielLimasP/JobsAppProject/README.md

 # TODO

-* User authentication.
+* User authentication (Login, signup , and local session).          -----------> Done
-* 3 Main views.
+* 3 Main views.                                                     -----------> Soon to start with the Jobs View within the app
 * Taps Menu.
 * Google Maps API.
-* Connection with the API Jobs
+* Connection with the API Jobs.                                     -----------> Working on it constantly
 * Everything else...